MrLoh/thesis-davidson/manuscript.md

 - good introduction to Davidson's ideas
 -->

-I have argued that the Turing Test is misunderstood as a definition or sufficient condition for thought in general and merely provides a pragmatic goal for AGI research.
+I have argued that the Turing Test is misunderstood as a definition or sufficient condition for intelligence in general and merely provides a pragmatic goal for AGI research.
 But why should it be relevant to Philosophy of Mind then?
 Davidson says "the test is designed to throw light on the nature of thought [...and it] can be applied to any object" [-@Davidson:1990tt, p.
 78].
-While Davidson might be interpreting the test more like a sufficient condition for though, his statement also reveals another more important aspect that is echoed by Turing:
+While Davidson interprets the test as a sufficient condition for though, his statement also reveals another more important aspect that is echoed by Turing:

 > "The whole thinking process is still rather mysterious to us, but I believe that the attempt to make a thinking machine will help us greatly in finding out how we think ourselves." [@Turing:1951cd, p.
 465]

 So the Turing Test and the related task of constructing a machine which can pass it, is a practical device to learn more about the nature of thought and communication.
 This resonates very much with Davidson's philosophy.
 For the essential paradigm shift of his philosophy about language is following Quine's rejection of Carnap's Logical Empiricism[^empiricism].
 The objective of a theory of meaning for Davidson "is sought not in reductive analyses [of the meaning of expressions], but rather in showing how evidence can be marshalled in support of a theory of interpretation for a speaker." [@Lepore:2009d, p.
 9] Philosophy is not an a priori discipline but simply a more general empirical discipline. "'Language is a social art' [...and] evidence for its acquisition and deployment must be intersubjective, and, hence, recoverable from overt behaviour" [@Lepore:2009d, p.
 22--23].
-Therefore the search for a definition of meaning or of intelligence is rather uninteresting.
-It is replaced by the pragmatic search for an empirical theory of rationality that is judged by its successful application.
+Therefore the search for a definition of meaning or of intelligence itself is rather uninteresting.
+A definition is only relevant as part of an empirical theory that can be judged by its successful application.
+(I'll talk more about this at the end of this section.)
+The search for a definition is therefore replaced by the search of an empirical theory of intelligence.

-From this angle the task of programming a machine which can pass the Turing Test, seems closely related to that of devising and testing an empirical theory of interpretation.
-At least if we accept that the essence of such a theory of interpretation could be expressed recursively.
+From this angle the task of programming a machine which can pass the Turing Test, seems closely related to that of devising and testing an empirical theory of intelligence.
+At least if we accept that the essence of such a theory could be expressed recursively.
 Judging a computer as passing the test is not so different from judging a person as rational being after all.
 Moor argues:

 > “I believe that another human being thinks because his ability to think is part of a theory I have to explain his actions. [...T]he evidence for the theory comes from the outward behavior of the person. [...T]here is no reason why knowledge of computer thinking can not arise in the same way.
 I can use the computer's behavior as evidence in assessing my theory about its information processing.” [@Moor:1976at, p.
 251]

 Davidson and Turing agree that we can devise a scientific theory that describes the essential parts of our linguistic competence.
 In the case of Turing this is evident in his believe that there is a program that allows the computer to win the imitation game.
 For Davidson it is evident in the proposal of his Unified Theory which can capture the essence of linguistic competence and rationality.
-However there are some important distinctions between the nature of these approaches that will be discussed in the following sections [3](#section3) and [4](#section4).
+However there are some important distinctions between the nature of these approaches that will be highlighted in \autoref{supervenience}.